 Cheeses from the North of Spain

-Spain is famous for its fantastic cheeses, which are categorised by an official system which tells us where the cheese came from.
+Spain is famous for the quality and number of cheese available.
+Out of the many fantastic Spanish cheese the ones from Northern Spain offer probably the most variety.
+Cheese in Spain is categorised by an official system which tells us where the cheese came from.
 Much like with wines, these ´Denominación de Origen Protegida´ (D.O.P.) regions protect Spain´s traditional cheeses from imitation, and regulate their quality.
 We have outlined some of the most fantastic cheeses to enjoy during a trip to North of Spain below, adding some wine and food pairing notes for your use.

 Queso de Cabrales (D.O.P.) is one of the most famous cheeses in Spain.
 A blue cheese, it is aged for 2-4 months in cold and chilly natural limestone caves, in the Picos de Europa mountains.
 These special cold and humid conditions allow bluish, green mould patterns to develop in the cheese.
 Unlike many other cheeses, when penicillin is injected, this process happens completely naturally from the outside, in.